slightlyoffbeat/firefox-css-grid/01-terminology/README.md

 **Gutter**
 The space between rows and columns in a grid.

 Got it?
-Lets move on to creating our first grid with CSS Grid Layout.
+Let's move on to creating our first grid with CSS Grid Layout.